yurimarcolino/Pomodoro/README.md

 The aim of the Pomodoro Technique is to use time as a valuable ally in accomplishing what we want to do in the way we want to do it, and to enable us to improve continually the way we work or study.

+## This project os created using ViteJS

+Why Vite ?

+You can check more about the benefits of Vite in: https://vitejs.dev/guide/why.html

 ## How to run this project